Home Blog Understanding Insolvency

 Key Terms for Insolvency

-• Preferential Transfer: A payment or transfer of assets made by an insolvent entity to a specific creditor that may be deemed preferential and subject to scrutiny in bankruptcy proceedings.
+• Preferential Transfer: It is a payment or transfer of assets made by an insolvent entity to a particular creditor that might be characterized as preferential and undergo judicial review in bankruptcy proceedings.

 Final Thoughts on Insolvency